nikolai-cc/svu/README.md

 - ❤️ `Pareto Principle`

   These utilities are designed to solve 80% of usecases with 20% of the code.
-It might well be that your specific use-case outgrows the capabilities of a specific svutil.
+It might well be that your specific use-case outgrows the capabilities of a specific svu.
 No hard feelings!
 The docs will tell you were to find more elaborate packages, if applicable.

 ## Status

-Svutil started out as a collection of Svelte stuff I often use.
-Svutil is currently in alpha, while the API settles.
+svu started out as a collection of Svelte stuff I often use. svu is currently in alpha, while the API settles.

 Feel free to take it for a test drive!
-Be aware that some svutils are not fully production ready, and the API may change in the near future.
+Be aware that some svus are not fully production ready, and the API may change in the near future.

 If you run into any issues, or have any questions or suggestions, feel free to open an issue on GitHub.